 Led by Jing Shu, the crowd went upstairs in the Medicinal Herb Association building to her test plots.
 Wang Danai gave her a deliberate wink.
+It was a subtle signal of support amidst the sea of skeptics.

 Afraid she might speak too bluntly, Zhou Bapi raised his voice on purpose to introduce people to her.
 "Next to President Tie is the director of Wu City Oncology Hospital, Director Zhang.
-He specializes in various cancers, also masters traditional Chinese medicine, dual degrees, highly authoritative.
+He specializes in various cancers and also masters traditional Chinese medicine.
+He has dual degrees and is highly authoritative.
 He is here to see what medicines Wu City can produce."
+Then he gave her a secret thumbs up.

 "This is Pharmacist Liu from Wu City's traditional-medicine preparation division.
 He is also a judge today."
 Zhou Bapi shook his head faintly.